kbase/kbase-ui/REFACTOR.md

 The first time you get this working, things will probably be broken.
 Look out for modules which don’t load.
 If the module being loaded is terribly obsolete, think about an easy way to refactor.
 For instance, kb_ko is an obsolete knockout wrapper, kb_knockout is better.

+## Cleanup Tasks

+Other than encountering issues and fixing them, here are some common issues:

+-   fix up ui links
+-   replace usages of plugin special module
+-   fix up styles

 ## Notes

 Here are some various notes on porting issues: